 The FTC and FBI have a wealth of information to help you protect your accounts and even the accounts of loved ones.
 Follow these links for more information on these topics:

-- Separate articles on Separate articles on recognizing identity theft, protecting your accounts and your children’s, and specific identity theft topics
+- Separate articles on recognizing identity theft, protecting your accounts and your children’s, and specific identity theft topics

 - What to do if your data was lost in a breach but not stolen